webdev498/ionic-weather/README.md

     EMBER_ENV=staging bin/android

+You may need to accept all license agreements.
+If so do this by entering in the following code in your terminal:

+echo -e "\n8933bad161af4178b1185d1a37fbf41ea5269c55" > "$ANDROID_HOME/licenses/android-sdk-license"

 That will produce `smartlink.apk` in the root project directory which you can upload to the google play store.

 ### Versioning